- Scientists used materials that use electricity to build a temperature difference

 However, researchers at the University of California have discovered their biggest challenge – how to step up the technology.

 Their aim is to create a jacket with the technology built-in, but under existing conditions, the garment would weigh nearly 4.5 lbs., be around 5 millimeters thick and only perform for one hour.
+On a side note, check out one of the best sites for Womens clothing Australia with great offers.

 The team will be searching to find lighter, thinner materials so the clothing could weigh two or three times less.